goodie-id/GoodieCore/README.md

 ## Member Point

 This member point is done by calling Goodie.memberPoint() function.
 This function will retrieve based on the memberId, merchantId.
+You can see your point balance using this function (You can get points after making certain amount of transaction or from certain events).
 Here is example:

 ```
 GoodieCore.memberPoint(authToken: "autToken", deviceUniqId: "deviceUniqId", memberId: "memberId", merchantId: "merchantId", completion: { (MemberPointResponse) in